milankarman/milankarman/README.md

 ## About Me

-I'm Milan Karman - a 23 year old developer, designer, and video game enthusiast from The Netherlands.
+I'm Milan Karman - a 23 year old developer, designer, and video game enthousiast from The Netherlands.
 I'm a firm believer that anyone can learn any skill, because of that I'm often trying to expand my skillset into all different types of fields that interest me.

-I have professional experience in full stack web and desktop application development, as well as indepedent game development.
+I have professional experience in full stack web and desktop application development as well as indepedent game development.
 I've even done freelance design jobs for Super Smash Brothers tournaments and I make my own video content.

 ## Contact Me